 In recent years, Angola has been diversifying its economy away from the oil sector by expanding other economic sectors, such as agriculture, construction, financial services and mining, and is currently planning a number of economic and fiscal measures to further progress this economic diversification strategy.
-However, in 2021, the oil and gas sector represented 94.5 per cent. of Angola's exports, 57.7 per cent. of total revenues and accounted for 29.9 per cent. of its 2021 GDP as a result of higher oil prices caused by price volatility in the international markets.
+However, in 2023, the oil and gas sector represented 94.7 per cent. of Angola's exports, 12.5 per cent. of total revenues and accounted for 29.7 per cent. of its GDP, largely level with the equivalent figures in 2022.
 Deficiencies in infrastructure levels, lack of private investment, shortages of skilled labour, a developing financial sector and a challenging business environment, including, but not limited to, the length of time required (and complexity of the processes) to start and close a business and difficulties in enforcing contracts present challenges to the implementation by Angola of an economic diversification strategy.
-See "Angola's economic growth targets may not be achievable if it fails to rebuild and rehabilitate its infrastructure efficiently".
+See "- Angola's economic growth targets may not be achievable if it fails to rebuild and rehabilitate its infrastructure efficiently".
 No assurances can be given that Angola will succeed in continuing to diversify its economy on a timely basis or at all.
-If Angola does not successfully further diversify its economic growth may be limited, which, in turn, may materially and adversely affect Angola's financial condition and its ability to meet its obligations under the Notes.
+If Angola does not successfully further diversify its economy, its economic growth may be limited, which, in turn, may materially and adversely affect Angola's financial condition and its ability to meet its obligations under the Notes.